Tourify-Capstone-Project/Tourify-Machine-Learning/README.md

         After the identifier is created, the results are entered into the tourism_rating.csv (rating) data in preparation for entering the modeling stage.

 ## Modeling and Result
+After preprocessing the data, the next step is to create a collaborative filtering recommendation system.
+1. Splitting the dataset into train and validation sets by dividing the rating data (rating.csv) into 80% for training and      20% for validation.
+2. Building a Neural Network model using embeddings for user and place data, followed by dense layers to process these          embeddings.
+3. Training the Neural Network model with the previously split training data.
+The model is compiled with Binary Crossentropy    to compute the loss function, Adagrad as the optimizer, and Root Mean Squared Error (RMSE) as the evaluation metric.
+4. Saving the model in tflite format.

 ## Evaluation
 To measure the performance of our model for recommendation systems, the RMSE metric is used, which predicts normalized Place_Ratings based on encoded user_id and tourism_id.